A Wildflower Cottage Garden for the Bees

 The beginning of this year saw me pondering the triangular garden bed at the front of the house.
 Last year it was a headache due to its infestation of weeds that continued to strangle the plants I’d placed there.
 What I wanted was something colourful, wildlife friendly, and most of all, low maintenance.
-Gardening is one of my passions but my work load seems to constantly increase, leaving me less and less time.
+I decided on growing a wildflower cottage garden for the bees and butterflies.

 The idea of a wildflower garden popped into my mind after thinking about the wildflower meadow I helped create with my Allotment (community garden) association.
 Other than a haircut twice a year, that planting doesn’t require much work and the bees love it!
 I knew that I also wanted to grow some traditional cottage garden flowers but if they could be mixed into a thick crop of wildflowers I might not need to weed the bed very much and it could still thrive and look beautiful.